abhiramgorle/SE-Project/sprint3.md

 - Team Member 3: Content management and moderation
 - Team Member 4: Frontend integration and testing

 ## Conclusion
-Sprint 3 focused on enhancing the core functionality of our GeoFence application, with significant improvements in authentication, geofence management, and content capabilities.
+Sprint 3 focused on enhancing the core functionality of our GeoFence application, with significant improvements in authentication, geofence management, much better UI and content capabilities, .